Țarcu Mountains

-The Țarcu Mountains are a mountain range in the southwestern Romania, at the western edge of the Southern Carpathians.
-They are located between the Bistra Valley (to the south), Timiș River (to the east), Godeanu Mountains (to the northwest) and Râul Mare Valley (to the west), the last one being a natural barrier between them and the Retezat Mountains.

-The Țarcu Mountains have been declared Natura 2000 protected area since 2007 because they shelter valuable biodiversity and spectacular nature.
+The Țarcu Mountains are a mountain range in southwestern Romania, at the western edge of the Southern Carpathians.
+They are located between the Bistra Valley (to the south), Timiș River (to the east), Godeanu Mountains (to the northwest) and Râul Mare Valley (to the west), with the Râul Mare Valley serving as their natural border with the Retezat Mountains.
+They were declared a Natura 2000 protected area in 2007 due to their unique biodiversity.

-Together with the Retezat Mountains, the Godeanu Mountains and Cernei Mountains they form the last European Intact Forest Landscape, if we do not take boreal forests (from Scandinavia and Russia) into account.
+Together with the Retezat, Godeanu and Cerna mountains, they constitute the only intact forest landscape in Europe outside of Russia and Scandinavia.

 Geology

-Most rocks in the range are crystalline, with few areas with sedimentary rocks.
+Most rocks in the range are crystalline, with few areas with sedimentary rock.
 As such, the mountains are massifs, cut by narrow valleys.
 Limestone is found only in a few places.
 Erosion has formed several very prominent platforms, such as the Borăscu platform.
 Glaciers were present during the ice ages, leaving glacial calderas and small glacial lakes, such as the Bistra Lake.

 Climate

-Because of the western climatic influences, the amount of rainfall in the Țarcu Mountains is quite large.
-Snow may fall at altitudes above 1500 metres at any time in the year, while the snow pack usually lasts from October or November until June or even July in the glacial calderas of the highest peaks.
+Because of the Western climatic influences, the amount of rainfall in the Țarcu Mountains is quite high.
+Snow may fall at altitudes above 1500 metres at any time in the year, while the snowpack usually lasts from October or November until June or even July in the glacial calderas of the highest peaks.